-17.2 Bail
+b.
+Bail

 When a person is charged with a criminal offence he or she will usually remain in custody until the hearing of the case unless a Magistrate grants bail.
-This requires a formal promise that he or she will appear at the hearing.
-As a guarantee that he or she will appear, a sum of money may have to be paid to the court that is refunded if the defendant appears at the hearing but is forfeited if he or she does not.
+This requires a formal promise that s/he will appear at the hearing.
+As a guarantee that s/he will appear, a sum of money may have to be paid to the court that is refunded if the defendant appears at the hearing but is forfeited if he or she does not.

-17.3 Barrister
+c.
+Barrister

-In New South Wales, a barrister is a member of the Bar Association and who has a practicing certificate to advocate.
+In New South Wales, a barrister is a member of the Bar Association and who has a practising certificate to be an advocate.
 A barrister specialises in the preparation and presentation of cases at court.

-17.4 Civil Proceedings
+d.
+Civil Proceedings